luclaurent/MultiDOE/README.md

 * Improved Hypercube Sampling
 * Random Sampling

+The toolbox is based on an Oriented-Object syntax for helping to manipulate and generate sample points.

 Many techniques proposed in this toolbox are based on

 * the [R software](https://cran.r-project.org/).
 More precisely, the library [lhs](https://cran.r-project.org/web/packages/lhs/index.html) is used.